small-db/small-db/README.md

 Since a transaction only use one thread in the current implementation, we pass dirty pages as a parameter.
 If we use multiple threads for a transaction in the future, a better approach have to be used.
 But different with repo "simple-db-hw-2022", we store dirty pages in the "transaction" context instead of using a standalone "dirty pages" parameter.

+Why should I record its own starting offset at the end of each log record?
+So the log manager can read the log file in reverse order.

+Why the log manager need to read the log file in reverse order?
+TODO